 Post-Baccalaureate Certificate in Liberal Arts

-15 credits total of third- and fourth-year courses (upper level), with a grade point average (GPA) of 2.0 or higher over all courses required for the credential, as follows:
+15 credits of third- and fourth-year courses (upper level), with a grade point average (GPA) of 2.00 or higher over all courses required for this credential, as follows:

 9 credits in upper-level humanities and/or social science and or/science, including one of the following: